anjos/pelican-pybtex/README.md

 This plugin reads a user-specified [pybtex supported file](https://docs.pybtex.org/formats.html#bibliography-formats) and populates the global Jinja2 context used by Pelican with a `publications` entry.
-The `publications` entry is a list containing the following fields:
+The `publications` entry is a list of dictionaries, each containing the following fields:

 * `label`: The formatted label (depends on the used style, but usually something like `3`, `Ein05`, or `Einstein, 1905`).